Mohd-Murtaza/Mohd-Murtaza/README.md

 <br />

 <br/>

-<h3>Hi, I'm [Murtaza](https://github.com/Mohd-Murtaza), passionate about learning with an endless supply of optimism and curiosity.</h3>
+<h3>Hi, I'm Murtaza, passionate about learning with an endless supply of optimism and curiosity.</h3>
 <br/>
 <br />
 <img align="right" alt="GIF" src="https://miro.medium.com/max/700/0*FGD6BUzzZs1VJLuY.gif" width="500px" />
 I'm a solution-driven Full Stack Web Developer skilled in MERN Stack.
 Highly passionate about building web applications and confident enough to learn new things with a curious mind, an absolute passion for coding, and the ability to write clean and efficient code.
-Looking forward to taking up a challenging and responsible role within an organization as a full-stack web developer.
+I look forward to taking up a challenging and responsible role within an organization as a full-stack web developer.

 - 💼 any freelance work? do reach, [mohd.murtaza0101@gmail.com](mailto:mohd.murtaza0101@gmail.com) :)
 - 💬 ask me about anything, I would love to help ;)
+- 🖇️ All of my projects are available at:- [Portfolio](https://mohd-murtaza.github.io/)